-- 3.6.3.24 Priority will be given to designating all heritage cemeteries and Listed resources in the Cultural Heritage Resources Register under the Funerals, Burial and Cremation Services Act and Ontario Heritage Act.
-The City will give immediate consideration to the designation of any cultural heritage resource under the Ontario Heritage Act if that resource is threatened with demolition, significant alterations or other potentially adverse impacts. - 3.6.3.25 Heritage resources will be protected and conserved in accordance with the Standards and Guidelines for the Conservation of Historic Places in Canada, the Appleton Charter for the Protection and Enhancement of the Built Environment, the Ontario Heritage Toolkit, applicable City Property Standards By-laws, other recognized heritage protocols and standards, and any recommendations within an approved Heritage Building Protection Plan or Heritage Conservation Plan.

-3.6.3.26 Alteration, removal or demolition of heritage attributes on designated or listed heritage properties will be avoided.
+- 3.6.3.25 Heritage resources will be protected and conserved in accordance with the Standards and Guidelines for the Conservation of Historic Places in Canada, the Appleton Charter for the Protection and Enhancement of the Built Environment, the Ontario Heritage Toolkit, applicable City Property Standards By-laws, other recognized heritage protocols and standards, and any recommendations within an approved Heritage Building Protection Plan or Heritage Conservation Plan. - 3.6.3.26 Alteration, removal or demolition of heritage attributes on designated or listed heritage properties will be avoided.
 Any proposal involving such works on a designated property will require a heritage permit application to be submitted for the approval of the City.
 The City may require a Heritage Impact Assessment to be submitted in support of the Heritage Permit Application at its own discretion.